qig123/pdf_trans/mybook/Part IV_ A Closer Look at Implementation/Part IV_ A Closer Look at Implementation.md

 User-deﬁned annotations in C# annotations (known as attributes in C#) are classes, not interfaces, and the syntax for attaching an attribute to a declaration uses square brackets instead of an @ sign. ■ In effect, annotations (attributes) serve as compiler-supported comments, with well-deﬁned structure and an API that makes them accessible to automated perusal.
 As we have seen, they may be read by the compiler (as pragmas) or by reﬂective programs.
 They may also be read by independent tools.
 Such tools can be surprisingly versatile.
 An obvious use is the automated creation of documentation.
 Java annotations EXAMPLE 16.27

+javadoc (ﬁrst introduced in Java 5) were inspired at least in part by experience with the

 ![Figure 16.5 User-deﬁned annotations...](images/page_876_vector_374.png)
 *Figure 16.5 User-deﬁned annotations in Java.
 Retention is a built-in annotation for annota- tions.
 It indicates here that Documentation annotations should be saved in the class ﬁle pro- duced by the Java compiler, where they will be available to run-time reﬂection.*